pymor/pymor/docs/source/tutorial_external_solver.rst

   U = fom.solve(mu_max)
   fom.visualize((U_RB, U), title=f'mu = {mu}', legend=('reduced', 'detailed'))

-As you can see in this comparison we get a good approximation of the full order model here and the error plot confirms it:
+As you can see in this comparison, we get a good approximation of the full-order model here and the error plot confirms it:

 .. jupyter-execute::